awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 + [Managing PostgreSQL partitions with the pg\_partman extension](PostgreSQL_Partitions.md)
 + [Invoking an AWS Lambda function from an RDS for PostgreSQL DB instance](PostgreSQL-Lambda.md)

-## Creating roles<a name="Appendix.PostgreSQL.CommonDBATasks.Roles"></a>
+## Understanding the rds\_superuser role<a name="Appendix.PostgreSQL.CommonDBATasks.Roles"></a>

 When you create a DB instance, the master user system account that you create is assigned to the `rds_superuser` role\.
 The `rds_superuser` role is a predefined Amazon RDS role similar to the PostgreSQL superuser role \(customarily named `postgres` in local instances\), but with some restrictions\.
 As with the PostgreSQL superuser role, the `rds_superuser` role has the most privileges for your DB instance\.
 You should not assign this role to users unless they need the most access to the DB instance\.

 The `rds_superuser` role can do the following:
 + Add extensions that are available for use with Amazon RDS\.
-For more information, see [Some supported PostgreSQL features](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport) and the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/sql-createextension.html)\.
+For more information, see [Some supported PostgreSQL features](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport) and the [PostgreSQL documentation](http://www.postgresql.org/docs/current/sql-createextension.html)\.
 + Manage tablespaces, including creating and deleting them\.
-For more information, see [ Tablespaces for PostgreSQL on Amazon RDS](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Tablespaces) and the [Tablespaces](http://www.postgresql.org/docs/9.4/static/manage-ag-tablespaces.html) section in the PostgreSQL documentation\.
+For more information, see [ Tablespaces for PostgreSQL on Amazon RDS](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Tablespaces) and the [Tablespaces](http://www.postgresql.org/docs/current/manage-ag-tablespaces.html) section in the PostgreSQL documentation\.
 + View all users not assigned the `rds_superuser` role using the `pg_stat_activity` command and stop their connections using the `pg_terminate_backend` and `pg_cancel_backend` commands\.
 + Grant and revoke the `rds_replication` role for all roles that are not the `rds_superuser` role\.
-For more information, see the [GRANT](http://www.postgresql.org/docs/9.4/static/sql-grant.html) section in the PostgreSQL documentation\.
+For more information, see the [GRANT](http://www.postgresql.org/docs/current/sql-grant.html) section in the PostgreSQL documentation\.

+As mentioned, the `rds_superuser` role can't do everything that the `postgres` superuser can do\.
+For example, `rds_superuser` can't by\-pass the `CONNECT` privilege when connecting to a database\.
+This role must be specifically granted to any users you create that should have `rds_superuser` privileges\.

 The following example shows how to create a user and then grant the user the `rds_superuser` role\.
-User\-defined roles, such as `rds_superuser`, have to be granted\.

 ```
-create role testuser with password 'testuser' login;
-grant rds_superuser to testuser;
+pgres=> CREATE ROLE bus_app_admin WITH PASSWORD 'change_me' LOGIN;
+CREATE ROLE
+pgres=> GRANT rds_superuser TO bus_app_admin;
+GRANT ROLE
 ```

 ## Managing PostgreSQL database access<a name="Appendix.PostgreSQL.CommonDBATasks.Access"></a>